 photography: © René de Wit, Breda

-For the temporary art project that is being organized to initiate the expansion plan for Veghels Buiten (Bureau B + B), I started from an area-specific approach.
+For the temporary art project I started from an area-specific approach.
 A fascination for old farms and here in particular the Brabant long facade farm has been the commitment for my project.
 Since 1995 I have lived in a long or rather short facade farmhouse in Heeswijk-Dinther.
 The state of this farm was appalling at that time, it was a real ruin.
 The entire oak framework, the combination of beams that form the load-bearing construction of these farms, was also completely worn out.
 Removed in some places, rotted through and largely collapsed.
 When I studied the farms I gradually discovered that the anchor beam trusses are actually often the only truly original elements that have survived from the first construction, often centuries ago.
-And it is precisely these elements that have disappeared en masse from the farms since I have lived in the countryside.
+And it is precisely these elements that have disappeared en masse from the farms since I live in the countryside.

 The second aspect is particularly important because the use of local architecture can contribute in a new contemporary way to the characterization of the area.
 It is a means to distinguish yourself.
 In this way I hope to raise awareness of the importance of this important element in the Brabant landscape, which is normally not observable because it is located inside farms, but comes from this landscape.
 I choose not to work in a historicizing way in this case and I hope, through this first visual element, to be at the beginning of a sustainable renewed development of this fascinating way of construction and building.